nerdcorenet/bits-and-bytes/README.md

 bitcount is a small C application to count the bits (zeroes and ones) of an input stream such as a file.
 It displays statistical data such as the longest consecutive string of 0s and 1s, as well as the overall 0:1 ratio for the input.

+## bytecount

+Like bitcount, bytecount collects and displays some byte-level heuristics about an input file, such as number of occurances of each byte (0x00 - 0xFF) and number of unique bytes.

 ## bitcat

 bitcat is a small C application to print the stream of bits comprising an input such as a file.
 It can print in 8-bit (1-byte) columns or unseparated stream of bits, and can output either "01" or ".-" (Morse Code) output.